 For Franchisors

 The Franchise Leadership Center also offers Franchisor based Peer to Peer Forum Groups.
 These are Leaders in Franchisor organizations.
 We break the Forums into three separate and distinct forum groups, 1.
 Leadership for Presidents and in some cases Vice Presidents, 2.
-Leaders who deal with Franchise growth and sales, and lastly, 3.
+Leaders whose role involves Franchise growth and sales, and lastly, 3.
 Other staff in the franchisor organization.
 These are the areas our Franchisors have asked for separate forums, and we have built them.

-Franchise Leadership Center is the only organization to lead Franchisor only Forum groups.
-We have the experience you need in leadership and facilitating forum groups so that you can get the most out of your peer partners in non competing organizations.
+Franchise Leadership Center is the only organization to exclusively lead “Franchisor Only”Forum groups.
+We have a depth of experience in leading and facilitating forum groups to help you build relationships with your peers from non-competing franchise organizations.

 What you get from a FLC Forum Group